qmsstudios/uosstructure/Course Descriptions/Department of Systems Theory & Cybernetics Course Descriptions.md

 Investigates cybernetic perspectives on evolutionary processes across biological, cultural, and technological domains.
 Examines information dynamics in evolution, selection mechanisms, fitness landscapes, evolutionary computation, and major evolutionary transitions.
 Students explore cutting-edge research on evolutionary systems while developing sophisticated theoretical frameworks for understanding adaptive change processes.

 ### STC750: Enactive Systems and Embodied Cognition
 Research-oriented exploration of enactive and embodied approaches to cognitive systems.
 Examines theoretical frameworks conceptualizing cognition as embedded in and emerging from sensorimotor interaction rather than internal representation.
-Students investigate relationships between embodiment, autonomy, sense-making, and cognition while developing original perspectives on the systemic and dynamic nature of mind.
+Students investigate relationships between embodiment, autonomy, sense-making, and cognition while developing original perspectives on the systemic and dynamic nature of mind.[/su_spoiler]